MaxGekk/mur/README.md

 ```
 $ sbt clean coverage test
 ```
-To disable coverage directly in build, use:
+To enable/disable coverage directly in build, change this:
 ```
 coverageEnabled := false
 ```